-Our executive officers, directors and their affiliates beneficially own or control approximately % of our outstanding common stock as of September 30, 2003 (after giving effect to the conversion of all outstanding shares of our preferred stock and assuming the exchange of 15,200,000 shares of ordinary stock of our subsidiary, Dynavax Asia Pte.
-Ltd., issued in October 2003, into 2,111,111 shares of our common stock upon the completion of this offering, but assuming no exercise of the underwriters' over-allotment option and no exercise of outstanding options or warrants), and will beneficially own % of our outstanding common stock after this offering (% if the underwriters exercise in full their over-allotment option).
+Our executive officers, directors and their affiliates beneficially own or control approximately 29.5% of our outstanding common stock as of September 30, 2003 (after giving effect to the conversion of all outstanding shares of our preferred stock and assuming the exchange of 15,200,000 shares of ordinary stock of our subsidiary, Dynavax Asia Pte.
+Ltd., issued in October 2003, into 2,111,111 shares of our common stock upon the completion of this offering, but assuming no exercise of the underwriters' over-allotment option and no exercise of outstanding options or warrants), and will beneficially own 22.0% (or 26.3% if affiliates of such directors purchase from the underwriters 1,025,000 shares of our common stock in this offering) of our outstanding common stock after this offering (21.2% (or 25.4% if affiliates of such directors purchase from the underwriters 1,025,000 shares of our common stock in this offering) if the underwriters exercise in full their over-allotment option).
 Accordingly, these executive officers, directors and their affiliates, acting as a group, will have substantial influence over the outcome of corporate actions requiring stockholder approval, including the election of directors, any merger, consolidation or sale of all or substantially all of our assets or any other significant corporate transactions.
 These stockholders may also delay or prevent a change of control of us, even if such a change of control would benefit our other stockholders.
 The significant concentration of stock ownership may adversely affect the trading price of our common stock due to investors perception that conflicts of interest may exist or arise.
 See Management and Principal Stockholders for details on our capital stock ownership.